Ed Byrne (comedian): Acting

 Byrne played the title character in the 2000 ITV adaptation of the pantomime Aladdin and had a small part in the 2000 comedy film Rat.
 In 2001 Byrne was the main character in an RTÉ-produced sitcom entitled The Cassidys.
 It was cancelled after one series.

 In 2005 he starred in the film, Zemanovaload.
 The film is about John Davies (played by Byrne) who suffers from multiple obsessive compulsive disorders.
 When his current model girlfriend leaves him, he decides to replace her with the most attractive woman on the planet, Czech model Veronika Zemanová.
 The film follows his attempts to curb his old obsessions to meet his latest obsession – Veronika.

 Byrne played the part of Luke Dyson in a comedy film set in London called Are You Ready For Love for which he won an Angel award at the Monaco Film Festival as best supporting actor.

 Byrne plays the part of Irish radio presenter Dylan Dale in the British feature film version of Tony Hawks' book Round Ireland with a Fridge which was released in September 2010 and on DVD on 8 November 2010.

 In 2010, Byrne played Rob in the BBC television pilot Reunited.

 Writing

 Since 2011, Byrne has written a column for the hillwalking magazine TGO in which he tries a different outdoor activity each month in the company of an expert.
 He also had a column in the Metro newspaper until January 2012.

 Personal life

 Byrne married theatre publicist Claire Walker in 2008.
 The couple live in Essex and have two sons.
 Fellow comic Dara Ó Briain was best man at his wedding, returning the favour after Byrne was previously Ó Briain's best man in 2006.

 On 12 February 2022, Byrne announced via his Twitter account that his younger brother Paul had died aged 44 years old.
 He had also worked in comedy, as a writer, producer and director, developing work with Andrew Maxwell, Roisin Conaty, Glenn Wool, Sarah Keyworth and Sindhu Vee amongst others.

 Byrne is an atheist and a patron of Humanists UK.

+In September 2026 Byrne was awarded an honorary doctorate at Harper Adams University (Shropshire).